I Exhibitions, assignments, projects

 II Teacherships, PhDships

-2018 Appointment as guest lecturer at the Xi’an University of Architecture and Technology, Xi’an, China.
+2018 Appointment as visiting professor at the Xi’an University of Architecture and Technology/College of Arts, Xi’an, China.

 2013-‘19 Teacher anatomy/model drawing (prelaminary school) and model painting (third year vocational school) Classical Academy of Fine Arts, Groningen, NL